jiarong/protocols/SSUsearch/ssu-search.rst

 If your computer has **many processors**, there are two ways to make use of the resource:

-1. Set "Cpu" higher number.
+1. Set "Cpu" to a higher number.

 2. Run steps in this page on multiple terminal windows at the same time.
    One for each sample.